gatsbyjs/gatsby/docs/docs/upgrade-gatsy-and-dependencies.md

 ## Related content

-Check out these related content for updates and major migrations:
+Check out these related guides for major upgrades of Gatsby:

 [Migrating from v0 to v1](https://www.gatsbyjs.org/docs/migrating-from-v0-to-v1/)